myltik/azure-docs.ru-ru/articles/security/security-health-care-solution.md

 <properties
-   pageTitle="Практическое руководство по разработке в Azure безопасных решений в сфере здравоохранения | Microsoft Azure" description=" Эта статья поможет вам понять, как повысить безопасность решений в сфере здравоохранения с помощью настраиваемых служб и компонентов Azure. " services="security" documentationCenter="na" authors="TomShinder"
+   pageTitle="A practical guide to designing secure health care solutions in Azure | Microsoft Azure" description=" This article helps you understand how to improve security for your health care solutions by using the Azure services and features that you configure. " services="security" documentationCenter="na" authors="TomShinder"